TheOneandOnlyRiVin/CSUN_CIT210/Lab Assigments/Lab Assignment 2.md

 ./myshell.sh testfile
 ls
 ```
 Make sure testfile is shows up in the file list and then check the contents of the file using `cat`.
-You should see the following:
+You should see the following output:
 ```
 calc.sh
 hello.sh